 Most high income earners don’t understand that income is NOT wealth.
 A rise in income does not necessarily mean a rise in wealth.

-The sad fact is that despite delaying gratification out of college, most high-income professionals incur high debt from lengthy training to enjoy a high salary but live paycheck to paycheck.
+The sad fact is that despite delaying gratification out of college, most high-income professionals incur high debt from lengthy training to enjoy high salaries but live paycheck to paycheck.

-They spend money on things that go down in value to impress people that don’t care about them (FB friends/IG followers), instead of investing money on assets that pay them whether they treat patients or not.
+They spend money on things that go down in value to impress people that don’t care about them (FB friends/IG followers), instead of investing an amount of money on assets that pay them in capital gains whether they treat patients or not.